ptsteadman/notebook/plans/to-do.md

 ### To Do
-- Blog / case study section for computerlab.io.
+- Blog section for computerlab.io.
-- Write and publish 'Semantic Versioning For Natural Language and Artistic Works'.
 - Write and publish 'Bush Did Map Reduce' piece.
 - Write and publish 'Are You An Advanced Basic?' piece.
 - Write and publish 'Quora Religion' piece.